13 Tips For First-Time Home Buyers

 Be sure to keep paying your bills on time.
 Don’t attempt to influence your credit rating for better or worse or begin any risky spending.
 Lenders want to see that your behavior patterns are consistent and can be relied upon for future payments.

-One of the Federal Housing Association’s (FHA) most important priorities is helping home buyers with the purchase of their first home.
-If you qualify as a first-time home buyer, you may have access to state programs, tax breaks and the FHA loan.
+One of the Federal Housing Administration’s (FHA) most important priorities is helping home buyers with the purchase of their first home.
+If you qualify as a first-time home buyer, you may have access to state programs, tax breaks and an FHA loan.

 According to the U.S. Department of Housing and Urban Development (HUD) website, a first-time home buyer is anyone who meets the following criteria:

 - An individual who has had no ownership in a principal residence during the 3-year period ending on the date of purchase of the property.
-This includes a spouse (if either meets the above test, they are considered first-time home buyers).
+This includes a spouse (if either meets the above test, they are considered a first-time home buyer).

 - A single parent who has only owned with a former spouse while married.

 - An individual who is a displaced homemaker and has only owned with a spouse.